learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## Introduction

-Now that you've seen a brief introduction to PCA, it's time to try implementing the algorithm on your own.
+Now that you've seen a brief introduction to PCA, it's time to use scikit-learn to run PCA on your own.

 ## Objectives

-You will be able to:
+In this lab you will:

-- Perform PCA in Python and scikit-learn using Iris dataset
+- Implement the PCA algorithm using scikit-learn library
-- Measure the impact of PCA on the accuracy of classification algorithms
+- Determine the optimal number of n components when performing PCA by observing the explained variance
-- Plot the decision boundary of different classification experiments to visually inspect their performance.
+- Plot the decision boundary of classification experiments to visually inspect their performance

-## Iris Dataset
+## Iris dataset

 To practice PCA, you'll take a look at the iris dataset.
 Run the cell below to load it.

 ```python